Jubayr ibn Muṭʽim: Biography

-In September 622 Jubayr was one of those involved in an unsuccessful plot to kill Muhammad.
+In September 622, Jubayr was one of those involved in an unsuccessful plot to kill Muhammad.

-At the Battle of Uhud Jubayr bribed his slave Wahshy ibn Harb with manumission to kill Hamza ibn 'Abdul Muttalib because Hamza had killed Jubayr's uncle at Badr.
+He converted to Islam in the period between the Hudaibiah Treaty (628) and the Conquest of Mecca (630) and then settled in Medina.

-He adopted Islam in the period between the Hudaibiah Treaty (628) and the Conquest of Mecca (630) and then settled in Medina.
+Family

-He had two sons, Nafi, described as "prolific in relating tradition," and Muhammad, said to have been "the most learned of the Quraysh".
-However, his kunya, Abu Abdullah, indicates the possible existence of another son named Abdullah.
+He had two sons, Nafi', described as "prolific in relating tradition," and Muhammad, said to have been "the most learned of the Quraysh" and a close companion of Ali al-Sajjad, the fourth Shia Imam.
+However, Jubayr's kunya, Abu Abdullah, indicates the possible existence of another son named Abdullah.

 Narrations

 Jubayr is included in the Isnad of several hadith.